Cleonbazil/columbia-ai-case-study-1/README.md

 ### *Measured benefits include:*

-• 'Cost savings and revenue generation equivalent to >10% of annual on-site energy costs;
+..*Cost savings and revenue generation equivalent to >10% of annual on-site energy costs;
-• Carbon reduction through load-shifting and efficiency measures (up to 40% has been evidenced).'
+..*Carbon reduction through load-shifting and efficiency measures (up to 40% has been evidenced).'

 [3][https://www.iea.org/articles/case-study-artificial-intelligence-for-building-energy-management-systems]